FredBonux/BonoCipollone/RASD/1 - Introduction.md

-SP3 - User add payments information for his account SP4 - System shows the nearby available stations to the user SP5 - User books a charging session through the system
+SP3 - User add payments information for his account SP4 - System shows the nearby available stations to the user SP5 - User books a charging session through the system SP6 - System send information about a charging session to the User

 CPMS side shared phenomena
-SP6 - System books the charging session from the CPMS SP7 - CPMS
+SP7 - System books the charging session from the CPMS SP8 - CPMS send to the System the charging session details SP9 - System authenticate the charging session for the CPMS

+Payment Provider side shared phenomena
+SP10 - System send cost information to the Payment Provider to charge the User SP11 - Payment Provider send to the system the payment process details (eg. status)